Xyene/JBL/README.md

 </code></pre>

 Take note that JBL does minimal verification when loading files, so you may get funky behavior if you pass a truncated stream or such.
 JBL uses an incremental loading scheme to streamline class loading time, meaning classfile parts will only be loaded if they are requested.
 Overall, this increases ClassFile object construction speed to practically nothing, and allows light modification of the class (access flags etc.) to be done with less memory and latency.

+Important note: JBL does a load of logic underneath each class parse, and so wrapping ClassFile instantiation in a try/catch block can be extremely negative to performance.
+For optimal performance, use the noargs or byte[] constructor.
+The other two throw IOExceptions, which by Java specification you will be forced to wrap.
+Use something like:

+<pre lang="java"><code>
+RandomAccessFile f = new RandomAccessFile(clazz, "r");
+byte[] bytes = new byte[(int) f.length()];
+f.read(bytes);
+</code></pre>

+And feed the byte[] to a ClassFile.
+This can cause performance increases upwards of 700%.

 ###Visitor pattern
 Though not enforced, if you are used with ASM or BCEL, you may find this more suitable to your taste.
 In some cases, ASM visitors will run out of the box when their extending classes are changed to point JBL classes.
 JBL is packaged with two visitor interfaces: ClassVisitor and MemberVisitor.
 The latter is a further abstraction over both method and field structures, since they share the same format.
 In most cases, however, simply manipulating a ClassFile object suffices and may be cleaner than using a visitor.
 Consider the following example: